Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

 where $A_4$ is interpreted as the subgroup fixing $1$ and $2$, and $\psi_X:H_X\to \mu_2$ is the map given by $\psi_X(\sigma)=sgn(\sigma|_{\{3,4,5,6\}})$ ($sgn$:=permutation sign).
 We may use the pair $(\psi_X,\psi_X)$ to construct a monomial cover $A_6\to Mon(X,\mu_2)\times Mon(X,\mu_2)$.
 We shall now restrict our attention to orientability w.r.t. this monomial cover.\\

 There are three orbits: the diagonal $O_1=\{(x,x)|x\in X\}$, $O_2=\{(x,y)| |x\cap y|=1\}$, and $O_3=\{(x,y)| \ x\cap y=\varnothing\}.$ The diagonal $O_1$ is obviously orientable, by Proposition \ref{nc}.
 Let us show that $O_2$ is orientable and $O_3$ isn't.
 Take the pair $x=\{1,2\}$ and $y=\{3,4\}$.
 Then $g\in g_xH_Xg_x^{-1}\cap g_yH_Yg_y^{-1}$ is equivalent to $gx=x$ and $gy=y$, which is equivalent to $g$ preserving the partition $S=\{1,2\}\cup\{3,4\}\cup \{5,6\}$.
 We may take $g_x=1$ and $g_y=(1,3)(2,4)$.
-Thus $\psi_X(g_y^{-1}gg_y)=sgn(g|_{\{1,2,5,6\}})$.
+Thus $\psi_Y(g_y^{-1}gg_y)=sgn(g|_{\{1,2,5,6\}})$.
 This does not agree with $\psi_X(g_x^{-1}gg_x)=\psi_X(g)$, e.g. on $g=(1,2)(5,6)$.
 Thus $O_3$ is not orientable.\\

 As for $O_2$, we may take the pair $x=\{1,2\}$ and $y=\{1,3\}$.
 The condition $gx=x$ and $gy=y$ is now equivalent to $g$ preserving the partition $S=\{1\}\cup \{2\}\cup \{3\}\cup\{4,5,6\}$.
 Take $g_x=1$ and $g_y=(2,3)(5,6)$.
-Then $\psi_X(g_y^{-1}gg_y)=sgn(g|_{\{1,4,5,6\}})=sgn(g|_{\{4,5,6\}})=\psi_X(g_x^{-1}gg_x)$ and $O_2$ is orientable.\\
+Then $\psi_Y(g_y^{-1}gg_y)=sgn(g|_{\{2,4,5,6\}})=sgn(g|_{\{4,5,6\}})=\psi_X(g_x^{-1}gg_x)$ and $O_2$ is orientable.\\

-One concluding remark: The \emph{weight} of $O_2$ (=number of nonzero entries in each row or column in the characteristic matrix) is $8$. $O_1$ has weight $1$.
-Later on we will use this monomial cover to construct a $W(15,9)$. \end{ex}
+The \emph{weight} of $O_2$ (=number of nonzero entries in each row or column of the characteristic matrix) is $8$. $O_1$ has weight $1$.
+Later on we will use this monomial cover to construct a $W(15,9)$.

+\begin{rem} This construction extends to $S_6$.
+More precisely, $S_6$ still acts on $X$, and produces the same orbits $O_1,O_2,O_3$ on $X\times X$.
+The stabilizer $H_X\cong S_2\times S_4$ and there are four characters on $H_X$: The sign at $S_4$, the sign at $S_2$, the total sign and the trivial character.
+In the first two cases we get the previous orientability results.
+In the last two cases (which are principal monomial covers), all orbits are orientable. \end{rem} \end{ex}